 • prepare the hazelnuts preparations first if you don’t have roasted hazelnuts or ground hazelnut powder by roasting the hazelnuts in a 200°C preheated oven for 5 minutes, then let them cool down, rub between your palms to get rid of the skins, then reserve 50 grams of whole hazelnuts to coarsely crush them and set aside and place the remaining 125 grams in a food-processor and grind them into a powder and reserve

-• combine the dry ingredients : flour, hazelnut powder, salt, ground spices and baking powder in a separate bowl and add in the candied citrus peel and coarsely crushed hazelnuts
+• combine the dry ingredients : flour, hazelnut powder, salt, ground spices in a separate bowl and add in the candied citrus peel and coarsely crushed hazelnuts

 • in another bowl, beat the butter with the icing sugar for 2 minutes until paler, then add in the eggs, the orange juice, extracts and zests and mix well